theochem/horton/doc/user_hamiltonian_molecular.rst

 =======================================

-Given a ``GOBasis`` instance (the ``obasis`` object from the examples in the previous section), one can generate the two-index and four-index objects for the molecular electronic Hamiltonian.
+Given a ``GOBasis`` instance (the ``obasis`` object from the examples in the previous section), you can generate the two-index and four-index objects for the molecular electronic Hamiltonian.
 It may be useful to construct also the overlap operator as the Gaussian basis sets are not orthonormal.

-Before computing the matrix elements, one first has to specify how the two- and four-index objects will be represented.
+Before computing the matrix elements, you first have to specify how the two- and four-index objects will be represented.
 The default in HORTON is to use a dense matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
 An instance of this class must be passed to the methods that compute the matrix elements.
-Alternatively, one may also use the ``CholeskyLinalgFactory``, which represents all four-index objects with a Cholesky decomposition.
+Alternatively, you may also use the ``CholeskyLinalgFactory``, which represents all four-index objects with a Cholesky decomposition.
 Note that the four-center electron-repulsion integrals are computed with LibInt [valeev2014]_.